Graph Homomorphisms and Universal Algebra: Bounded Width

 These relations are primitively positively definable in $\bG$ and by Lemma~\ref{lem:pp-datalog} it suffices to show that $\Csp(\bB)$ is not in Datalog.
 All the relations of $\bB$ satisfy the requirements from Lemma~\ref{lem:dom}.
 It thus suffices to construct an unsatisfiable instance $\bA$ of $\Csp(\bB)$ of girth at least $k$.
 Let $(V;E)$ be a cubic graph of girth at least $k$ (Theorem~\ref{thm:girth}).
 Orient the edges $E$ arbitrarily.
 The domain of $\bA$ is $E$.
 For each $v \in V$ with the three incident (oriented) edges $e_1,e_2,e_3$ we add the constraint $R_{f,0}(e_1,e_2,e_3)$ to $\bA$ where $f(i) = -1$ if $v$ is the first vertex of $e_i$, and $f(i) = 1$ if $v$ is the second vertex of $e_i$.
 Then we move exactly one of the tuples from $R_{f,0}$ in $\bA$ to the relation $R_{f,a}$ for some $a \in B \setminus \{0\}$.
 Suppose for contradiction that $s \colon A \to B$ is a solution for $\bA$.
 Sum over all constraints.
 Since each edge appears once positively and once negatively, the left-hand side is $0$.
 On the right-hand side we obtain $a$ since we have precisely one tuple in $\bA$ from $R_{f,0}$ to $R_{f,a}$.
 Hence, $s$ cannot be a homomorphism, a contradiction. \end{proof}

-\begin{corollary} Let $\bB$ be a finite structure with finite relational signature.
+\begin{corollary} Let $\bB$ be a structure with a finite domain and a finite relational signature.
 If $\bB$ pp-constructs $({\mathbb Z}_p;+,1)$, for some prime $p$, then $\Csp(\bB)$ has unbounded width. \end{corollary} \begin{proof} Having unbounded width is preserved by pp-interpretations (Theorem~\ref{lem:pp-datalog}) and homomorphic equivalence.
 For every $c \in {\mathbb Z}_p$, the relation $R^3_c$, is pp-definable in $({\mathbb Z}_p;+,1)$.
 Hence, the statement follows from Theorem~\ref{thm:ability-to-count}. \end{proof}